 Quadrant Biosciences works with top academic institutions, medical researchers and engineers to translate breakthrough findings into thoughtfully developed and scientifically sound epigenetic diagnostic tools.
 These groundbreaking tools are part of the growing Clarifi diagnostic platform and address various neurological health challenges.

 Autism spectrum disorder (ASD) is a medical condition that affects a person’s communication abilities and social skills, and often causes repetitive patterns of behavior and a narrow range of interests.
 The number of children diagnosed annually with ASD has increased significantly between 2002 and 2022, from 1 in 150 to 1 in 44.

 Although clinical research has demonstrated that early diagnosis and therapeutic intervention leads to the best long-term prognosis, the average age of diagnosis for ASD in the United States is over 4 years of age.

 The Clarifi autism saliva test Clarifi ASD is the first of its kind, molecular test for autism.
-Clarifi ASD was designed to aid in the clinical diagnosis of ASD in children 18 to 83 months of age, expediting access to important intervention services.
+Clarifi ASD was designed to aid in the clinical diagnosis of ASD in children 18 months through 6 years of age, expediting access to important intervention services.

 This year in the US alone, 1.6 to 3.8 million athletes will experience a sports-related concussion.
 Despite increased public awareness, the standard tools used to evaluate and treat a concussion — self-reported symptoms and expert opinion — offer poor reliability and sensitivity.
 Moreover, identifying a reliable biomarker to objectively diagnose concussion has remained elusive.